nunomaduro/collision/README.md

 ## About Collision

-Collision was created and maintained by [Nuno Maduro](https://github.com/nunomaduro).
-Collision is an error handler framework for console/command-line PHP applications.
+Collision was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is an error handler framework for console/command-line PHP applications.

 - Build on top of [Whoops](https://github.com/filp/whoops).
 - Supports [Laravel](https://github.com/laravel/laravel) Artisan & [PHPUnit](https://github.com/sebastianbergmann/phpunit).